immuni-app/immuni-app-android/README.md

 ## License details

 The licence for this repository is a [GNU Affero General Public Licence version 3](https://www.gnu.org/licenses/agpl-3.0.html) (SPDX: AGPL-3.0).
-Please see the [LICENCE](LICENSE) file for full reference.
+Please see the [LICENSE](LICENSE) file for full reference.